 Seconds after, he got into the tack room Not Negan checked out each of his offspring briefly and then promptly tried to mount Pearl.
 Rousting Not Negan out of the tack room was a whole lot of fun.
 While I was busy herding Not Negan out of the stall, Rooster snuck in.

 He was very curious about his younger siblings and wanted to romp and play with them, but they were still mastering walking and were not yet quite ready to be either romped or played with.

-I don’t yet know the sex of the kids.
+I don’t yet know the gender of the kids.
 I will pick them up later today and investigate before naming them.
 I do not want a repeat of what happened with the girlie boys.
 When I was gifted the goats for Mother’s Day, their former keepers told Brea they were 5-year-old nannies.
 So, I gave them girl names.
 It never occurred to me to check under their tails.
-I figured if someone had kept an animal for 5 days, let alone five years, they would know their sex.
+I figured if someone had kept an animal for 5 days, let alone five years, they would know their gender.
 Well…I was wrong – or the former keepers outright lied and just wanted rid of some wethers.